archsaber/redux-little-router/README.md

+## This is a temporary fork

+The project is deprecated but its dependencies are introducing unflagged breaking changes which causes the last version to no longer work.

+This fork fixes those changes for anyone who still needs a working release as they work on migrating.

 ## Project Deprecated

 As of December 10, 2018, this project is no longer under active maintenance.
 There are a few reasons we at Formidable made this decision: